Twisted Self-Similarity and the Einstein Vacuum Equations: Introduction

 It turns out that one cannot in general expect to put a twisted self-similar spacetime into a self-similar double-null gauge in a region which includes the important null hypersurface $\mathcal{H}$.
 However, by constructing a suitable solution to a self-similar eikonal equation, we will show that given a twisted self-similar solution in the homothetic gauge, one may find a dilation invariant neighborhood $\mathcal{U}$ of $\mathcal{H}$ such that $\mathcal{U}\setminus \mathcal{H}$ may be put in the self-similar double-null gauge with the shift in the $u$-direction and with the $(u,v)$ coordinates ranging over

-for some $\tilde{c} > 0$.
-Furthermore, we will identify precise assumptions on the behavior of the metric and Ricci coefficients as $v\to 0$ which allow us to reverse this process and go from a spacetime in the self-similar double-null gauge with coordinates covering the range~\eqref{3ojoj43221211} to a self-similar spacetime in the homothetic gauge.
-In the following diagram, the gray area (and not the bolded line) corresponds to the region of validity for the self-similar double-null gauge:
+for some $\tilde{c} > 0$ (see Proposition~\ref{makeitadouble}).
+Furthermore, we will identify precise assumptions on the behavior of the metric and Ricci coefficients as $v\to 0$ which allow us to reverse this process and go from a spacetime in the self-similar double-null gauge with coordinates covering the range~\eqref{3ojoj43221211} to a self-similar spacetime in the homothetic gauge (see Definition~\ref{thisdefissomething} and Proposition~\ref{nonononononoo}).
+In the following diagram, the gray area (but not the bolded line) corresponds to the region of validity for the self-similar double-null gauge:

-Finally, we note that in the case of a Fefferman--Graham type solution to the Einstein vacuum equations where $K$ is null along all of $\mathcal{H}$, then one can always construct a self-similar double-null gauge which includes the hypersurface $\mathcal{H}$.
-It is also possible to identify explicit conditions on the behavior of the metric and Ricci coefficients in the self-similar double-null gauge which guarantee that the solution is one of the Fefferman--Graham type geometries.
+Finally, we note that in the case of a Fefferman--Graham type solution to the Einstein vacuum equations where $K$ is null along all of $\mathcal{H}$, then one can always construct a self-similar double-null gauge which includes the hypersurface $\mathcal{H}$ (see Appendix~\ref{feffgrahamreggauge}).
+It is also possible to identify explicit conditions on the behavior of the metric in the self-similar double-null gauge which guarantee that the solution is one of the Fefferman--Graham type geometries.